Saints of Carmel

 Blessed Kuriakos Elias Chavara, one of the founding fathers and the first Superior General of C.M.I.
 (Carmelites of Mary Immaculate) congregation of the Catholic Church, died on January 3rd, 1871 in the odor of sanctity leaving behind him the high reputation of a very holy monk.
 He was declared blessed on February 8, 1986 by His Holiness Pope John Paul II.

 His mortal remains, transferred from Koonammavu where he died, were piously kept in the chapel of St. Joseph's Monastery, Mannanam, Kerala, India.
 Because of his sanctity and his showering of blessings upon those who seek the intercession of him, Mannanam has become a pilgrim centre.
 Hundreds of people come to the tomb of Blessed Chavara on every Saturday.
 The feast of Blessed Chavara is celebrated with great devotion and solemnity every year on January 3rd.
+For what the C.M.I. congregation and the Kerala Church today is we owe a great deal to the great dreams and efforts of the great luminaries, Malpan Thomas Porukara, Malpan Thomas Palackal and Blessed Chavara the first founding Fathers and Brother Jacob Kanianthara of the C.M.I. congregation.

 Just like his teachers, Malpan Thomas Porukara and Malpan Thomas Palackal, Blessed Chavara was a great visionary.
 There is no areas of human endeavour where the fingers of Blessed Chavara has not touched.
 To his credit there are many firsts in the history of the Kerala Church: the first indigenous religious congregation, the first Sanskrit School, the first catholic printing press, the first Indian congregation for women.
 He was first to edit and publish the East Syrian Breviary.
 He prepared the first liturgical calendar in the Malabar Church in 1862 which continued to be in use until the recent years.
 It was through his efforts Syriac was first printed in Kerala and the first prayer books in Malayalam were printed at Mannanam under his care.